Manta-Network/docs/docs/collator/SetupAndRun.md

   - `--prometheus-external`: if you are not reverse proxying metrics over ssl, you may need to set this parameter to tell the embedded metrics server to listen on the *all ips* socket (`0.0.0.0:9616`) rather than *localhost only* (`127.0.0.1:9616`)

 ### expose node metrics for monitoring
-you should monitor your own collator using the techniques described on the [polkadot wiki](https://wiki.polkadot.network/docs/maintain-guides-how-to-monitor-your-node). the metrics exposed on ports 9615 and 9616 facilitate this, so these ports should be accessible both from your own prometheus/alertmanager server (which you should configure to alert you) and manta's [pulse server](https://pulse.pelagos.systems) at `18.156.192.254` (which is monitored by manta devops).
+you should monitor your own collator using the techniques described on the [polkadot wiki](https://wiki.polkadot.network/docs/maintain-guides-how-to-monitor-your-node). the metrics exposed on ports `9615` and `9616` facilitate this, so these ports should be accessible both from your own prometheus/alertmanager server (which you should configure to alert you, using alertmanager) and manta's [pulse server](https://pulse.pelagos.systems) at `18.156.192.254` (which is monitored by manta devops).

 #### firewall configuration
 several ports are required to be accessible from outside of the node host in order for the collator to function well. for simplicity, the settings documented below use the default ports, however feel free to use alternative ports as required by your infrastructure and network topology.